ikeofilic1/AoA/README.md

 | ADC | Converts the mic analog data to digital units from 0-4096 |
 | Digital comparators | One for each microphone to detect valid events |
 | Timer | Timer to stop the DMA after some time after a valid event occurs on one mic so that all the mics have a valid event and not just one. |

+# **III - Approach**

+The approach to solving the AoA problem is simple.
+The onboard Analog-to-Digital Converter (ADC) on the Tiva TM4C123GH6PM microcontroller is set up to constantly read microphone data at a 1Msps rate.
+The μDMA (micro direct memory access) controller is then programmed to continuously read the data storing it in 2 buffers alternating between both buffers so as not to lose any data.
+This is called pingpong.

+## General design considerations

+After analyzing the code, some questions may arise about certain design decisions.
+This is what I hope to answer in this section.

+1. Digital comparators were used instead of analog comparators so that low-noise events like everyday speech could be detected.
+2. The levels used were around 800-900.
+The reason that they are hard-coded is because the average system is not implemented yet.
+When averaging is implemented, a timer goes off once in a while to check the average sound level.
+It then sets the digital comparator comparison levels to those averages.
+This creates a more adaptive system.

 # **IV - Implementation**